ahmed-khalil-hafsi/P2Predict/README.md

 To use P2Predict, follow these steps:

 ### 0. Install dependencies
+   - Install the required dependencies listed in the `Dependencies` section.

 ### 1. Prepare the data for training
    - Ensure your data is in a CSV format.
    - Remove any blanks or gaps in the data (empty columns, empty cells, etc.).